Building The Framework for Your Group Coaching Program

 You know people are starting to check out in your group program when you see attendance to your live coaching calls and engagement in your community space take a nosedive.

-Creating deep accountability resolves all these issues.
+Which is why you must create deep accountability.
+Accountability resolves all these issues.

 Some studies show accountability can boost goal-achievement from 70% to up to an epic 95%.